 Toyota Camry While not exactly a camping vehicle, the Camry is one of the most durable family sedans on the market.
 You can install an inexpensive cargo box for carrying light weight gear like sleeping bags and clothing.
 Honda Civic or Accord These are phenomenal bell weather vehicles.
 You can equip them just like a Toyata Camry by adding a roof rack.
 Chances are you already own one of these vehicles or a similar model.

-5 Easy Steps To Packing Your Car Like The Pros For A Camping Trip Let’s face it, most of us don’t drive a big gas guzzling SUV.
-We drive practical cars that are easy on the gas and short on storage.
+Most car campers drive practical vehicles easy on the gas and short on storage.
 This is an easy solution if you know how pack.

 - Store all your camping gear with the exception of clothing in stack-able clear plastic storage bins.

-- Take only the things that you will need, not the things that you think you might need.
+- Take only the things that you need.
+Leaving behind things you “might need”.

-- If you forget something, you can usually find a Walmart or an outdoor gear store to buy things that you forgot to pack.
+- If you forget something, find a Walmart or an outdoor gear store to buy things that you forgot.

-- Clothing should be stored in soft sided gym bags.
-Sleeping bags need to be kept in compression sacks.
+- Store clothing should in soft sided gym bags.